Is Rainwater Better for Plants?

 Rainwater Helps Soil Stay Healthy

-Heavy use of treated tap water can gradually contribute to salt buildup in some soils, especially in containers or raised beds.
-Rainwater naturally helps flush and refresh the soil.
+Heavy use of treated tap water can gradually contribute to salt buildup in some soils, particularly in containers and raised beds.
+Rainwater naturally helps flush and refresh the soil while supporting the living ecosystem beneath your plants.

 - Better nutrient absorption